Impatiens are a large genus of half hardy annuals or perennials. These are often grown as half hardy annuals in the garden.

 Once growing Impatiens should be pinched back to encourage branching.
 They should be fed a couple of times, and be well watered.

-If you would like more plants then cuttings can be took in spring or autumn.
+If you would like further plants, then cuttings can be taken in the spring or autumn.